Early history of American football: Knute Rockne

 Knute Rockne rose to prominence in 1913 as an end and chemistry student for the University of Notre Dame, then a largely unknown Midwestern Catholic school.
 Rockne returned to coach the team in 1918, and devised the powerful Notre Dame Box offense, based on Warner's single wing.
 He is credited with being the first major coach to emphasize offense over defense.
 Rockne is also credited with popularizing and perfecting the forward pass, a seldom used play at the time.
 Rather than simply a regional team, Rockne's "Fighting Irish" became famous for barnstorming and played any team at any location.
 It was during Rockne's tenure that the annual Notre Dame-University of Southern California rivalry began.
-He led his team to an impressive 105–12–5 record before his premature death in a plane crash in 1931.
+He led his team to a 105–12–5 record before his premature death in a plane crash in 1931.
 He was so famous at that point that his funeral was broadcast nationally on radio.
 His biography at the College Football Hall of Fame calls him "without question, American football's most-renowned coach."